We are honored to partner with many different community organizations that are working to address the basic needs of families with young children.

 A federally qualified health center with nine locations in Santa Clara County serving 40,000 people a year, including 17,000 families with children ages 0-5 and 6,000 children ages 0-5.
 It provides culturally-sensitive primary and integrated care to all patients regardless of ability to pay.

-A child development agency that serves families in Santa Clara, San Benito, Monterey, and Santa Cruz Counties.
-The organization operates nine licensed centers serving infants, preschool, and school age children.
+An early education provider that serves families in Santa Clara, San Benito, Monterey, and Santa Cruz Counties.
+The organization operates nine licensed centers and maintains a network of affiliated family child-care homes for infants, preschool, and school-age children.

 A federally qualified health clinic network of 28 centers serving Merced, Stanislaus and San Joaquin Counties.
 It provides comprehensive primary care services including family medicine, pediatrics, women's health, dental, chiropractic, podiatry, and more.